wrighj26/scicomp2_F25_wright/README.md

 ### Week 4

 * Introduce JAX and NumPyro for probabilistic model building and inference: [Intro to NumPyro.ipynb](notebooks/Intro%20to%20NumPyro.ipynb)
+* Employ a mixture model in NumPyro to account for outliers in linear regression: [Modeling Outliers w NumPyro.ipynb](notebooks/Modeling%20Outliers%20w%20NumPyro.ipynb).

 ## Data Provenance